GaliaZim/PQFinder/README.md

 This representation is given as input with the input option **-g** when running the program in **single** mode.
 To pass this representation as input to the program it needs to be quoted.
 #### Examples
-* A String representing a genome that have 5 genes (the same genome as in the JSON represantation of the genome).
+* A String representing a genome that have 5 genes (the same genome as in the JSON representation of the genome).
 > COG1 COG2 COG3 COG2 COG5
 * The same genome, but quoted so it can be sent as an argument to the program.
 > "COG1 COG2 COG3 COG2 COG5"